-This recent misuse of the alexithymia concept by Harvard University professor Dr. Ron Levant shows how easily the alexithymia construct can be misunderstood as a stoic resistance, repression, or denial of emotions.
+This recent misuse of the alexithymia concept by Harvard University professor Dr. Ron Levant shows how easily the alexithymia construct can be misrepresented as a stoic resistance, repression, or denial of emotions.
 Levant devised the phrase "normative male alexithymia" to describe how each and every North American male suffers to some degree from cultural conditioning which causes men to repress their vulnerable and caring emotions causing them to become underdeveloped in emotional expressiveness.
 He says, "Many men were raised (and continue to be raised) to function in a world that no longer exists.
 To be good men, they were told, they must become reliable providers, emotionally stoic, logical, solution oriented, and aggressive."
 [Levant.
 Men and Emotions (1997) p.3]

 Levant further states the problem this way: "I believe that a mild form of alexithymia is very wide-spread among adult men and that it results from the male emotional socialization ordeal, which requires boys to restrict the expression of their vulnerable and caring emotions and to be emotionally stoic."
 [Levant- A New Psychology of Men, (1995) p.239].